Housing Terms and What They Mean

 -

-Tenant-based housing assistance, as opposed to Project-based, is a broad category of affordable housing programs where the rental subsidy is tied to the tenant.
-Households receiving the benefits of a Tenant-based housing assistance program may be able to keep the benefits when moving.
+Tenant-based housing assistance (as opposed to project-based housing assistance) is a broad category of affordable housing programs where the rental subsidy is tied to the tenant.
+Households receiving the benefits of a tenant-based housing assistance program may be able to keep the benefits when moving.

 -